Is Daylight suitable for you?

 Daylight is a fully automated digital worry and anxiety improvement program based on techniques from cognitive behavioral therapy (CBT) for worry and anxiety.
 CBT techniques have been studied in many different formats, including in-person therapy, self-help books, and digital programs.
 These techniques have been shown to be effective in helping many people reduce their worry and anxiety1-4.

-Daylight is a personalized self-help program with specific guidance based on your particular problematic thoughts, behaviors, and responses to worry and anxiety.
+Daylight is a tailored self-help program with specific guidance based on your particular problematic thoughts, behaviors, and responses to worry and anxiety.
 Daylight is designed to be like CBT in that it is “collaborative.”
 The program guides you through a range of techniques and you decide what to put into practice.
-One of the key features of Daylight is that it is designed for you to use how you want, when you want.
+One of the key features of Daylight is that it is designed for you to use how you want, when you want

 For best results, we recommend using the program for a few minutes each day.
 This will speed up your learning and help you feel better faster.
 Our research indicates that many people begin to see benefits after using the program consistently for 3 to 4 weeks, and see more lasting changes after 6 weeks of regular use.